-Choosing a counsellor can often be a daunting & confusing experience!!
-It can be difficult knowing who to choose, how to go about it & what to expect.
+Choosing a counsellor can often be a daunting and confusing experience!!
+It can be difficult knowing who to choose, how to go about it and what to expect.

 Other points that you might want to consider when choosing a counsellor are:

-- Make sure that the counsellor is signed up to a Code of Ethical Practice, for example: British Association of Counselling & Psychotherapy (BACP), United Kingdom of Counselling & Psychotherapy (UKCP);
+- Make sure that the counsellor is signed up to a Code of Ethical Practice, for example: British Association of Counselling and Psychotherapy (BACP), United Kingdom of Counselling and Psychotherapy (UKCP);

-- Check that the counsellor is qualified & accredited - this information will often be displayed on a counsellors website or business card;
+- Check that the counsellor is qualified and accredited – this information will often be displayed on a counsellors website or business card;

 - Check that the counsellor has regular supervision of their practice;